no-chris/chord-symbol/API.md

   <tbody>
 <tr>
     <td>altIntervals</td><td><code><a href="#AltIntervals">AltIntervals</a></code></td><td><p>user selection of intervals affected by the &quot;alt&quot; modifier (none by default).
-Since writing &quot;C7alt&quot; is a way to leave some room for interpretation by the player, Chord-symbol does alter any interval by default when parsing an &quot;alt&quot; chord.
+Since using the &quot;C7alt&quot; symbol is a way to leave some room for interpretation by the player, Chord-symbol does alter any interval by default when parsing an &quot;alt&quot; chord symbol.
 If you would like &quot;alt&quot; to consistently yield a specific set of intervals, you can specify those here.</p>
 </td>
     </tr>  </tbody>